 New MGCB executive director Henry Williams expected his state to reach deals with others in 2021.

-“I expect a multi-state poker agreement to be signed,” Henry Williams told Online Poker Report.
+“I expect a multi-state poker agreement to be signed,” Henry Williams stated.
 “The agency has been in discussions with other states and hopes to announce an agreement later this year.”

 Former MGCB executive director Richard Kalm announced his resignation in April after 14 years.
 Williams served as the former deputy director for the agency’s casino operations division.
 The new director offered some comments about online poker to OPR.